 Tortoises only get together to mate.
 Female tortoises will leave their eggs a few days after laying them, for they have no desire to rear their young.

-Tortoises are incapable of thinking about anything other than their immediate situation.
-Much of their behavior is an instinctual reaction to the present.
-Because of this, it’s difficult to say that tortoises are capable of loving anyone the way that humans love each other.
+Tortoises can’t think about anything other than their immediate situation, so most of their behavior is an instinctual reaction to the present.
+Because of this, it’s difficult to say that tortoises can love anyone the way humans love each other.

 However, tortoises are capable of associating people with positive and negative events.
 When a tortoise associates you with comforting neck rubs and food, it’ll react positively to you.